hashicorp/terraform-provider-awscc/docs/resources/sns_topic_policy.md

 ### Required

 - `policy_document` (String) A policy document that contains permissions to add to the specified SNS topics.
-- `topics` (List of Dynamic) The Amazon Resource Names (ARN) of the topics to which you want to add the policy.
+- `topics` (List of String) The Amazon Resource Names (ARN) of the topics to which you want to add the policy.
 You can use the [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)` function to specify an [AWS::SNS::Topic](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-sns-topic.html) resource.

 ### Read-Only